As we’ve discussed in our beginner guide to cannabis, there are 2 ways to consume weed:

 Vaporizers are generally considered to be a bit easier on the lungs because they do not combust the flower.
 They just heat it up to the minimal temperature needed to release THC, CBD and other cannabinoids.

-Bongs and pipes are in a group below, as the water inside the bong cools down the smoke and makes it less harsh on your respiratory system.
-Bongs are also great if you smoke alone: you can pack it up and just take hits whenever you feel like it.
+Bongs and pipes are a bit more unhealthy, as the water inside the bong cools down the smoke and makes it less harsh on your respiratory system.
+Bongs are also great if you smoke alone: you can pack a bowl and just take hits whenever you feel like it.

-That being said, there are considerable differences between the two:
+That being said, there are considerable differences between the two and this is something every stoner should know.

-If you wanna roll up a joint, you’d use a 32-pack standard rolling paper.
-These are very thin and come in various lengths: from 60 to 120 mm The longest commercially available rolling paper is the 120s, which is over 120mm.
+If you’d like to roll up a joint, you’d use a 32-pack standard rolling paper.
+These are very thin and come in various lengths: from 60 to 120 mm.
+The longest commercially available rolling paper is the 120s, which is over 120mm.

 Blunts, on the other hand, are rolled using wraps from emptied out cigars and cigarillos.
 This involves a little bit of extra work, as you have to open up a cigar, empty its contents and re-wrap it with the weed inside.